ahmedsabry22/Noxveil-Task/README.md

 *- In the Hirearchy window, select 'Network Manager' game object.*

-*- You will find 'Network Manager' component on the game oject*
+*- You will find 'Network Manager' component on the game object.*

 *- Change 'Max_players_in_room' variable to the number of players you want.*